AlexanderMesa/Travel-Project/README.md

 Enter a starting destination and a final destination, and you will get price information for flights and hotels.
 You can input cities or airports.
 It uses a Google Maps API to get the latitudinal and longitudinal coordinates based on a city or place.
 It also uses Amadeus API to find the nearest airport and hotel costs based on the coordinates and check in/out dates.
 You can log in or out with your email thanks to Firebase Authentication.

 Right now, there is something wrong with the Amadeus API request.
-The app is currently not working, but I am working on it.
+The app is currently not working.

 My Responsibilities: